joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

     .build()
 ```

-This construction is also more incremental in nature, so we can apply it for cases where
+This construction is also more incremental in nature, so we can apply it in cases where
 we receive a stream of options (`urls.forEach { builder.withUrl(it) }`) or when we are
 receiving commands from a terminal UI.

 # Improving the Pattern with Lambdas

-This can work alright in many cases already, but there is a use case where this pattern
+This can already work well in many cases, but there is a use case where this pattern
 might not work well enough as is.

 Let's imagine that we have a smart part of our code that preconfigures the builder
 with certain parameters, but afterwards still wants to yield back the control to the
-user to set certain parameters by themselves.
-Then, we end up in the awkward situation
+user to set certain parameters manually.
+In that case, we end up in the awkward situation
 of having a half-done builder sent into our code, which we have to finish, build, and
 send back into the code.
 Something like: